 You see, publishers use preorders to measure how much buzz a new title is getting and determine whether the author is deserving of another book deal.

-That’s why, as we approach the release of my third book, The Backyard Fire Cookbook (less than a month to go!), I hope you’ll rally with me and make it one of the summer’s must-cook cookbooks.
+That’s why, as we approach the release of my fourth book, The No-Waste Vegetable Cookbook, I hope you’ll rally with me and make it one of this year’s must-cook cookbooks.

 To that end, here are a few easy ways you can support the book (or any book from an author you enjoy) with little effort, but big impact.